A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Conclusion

 \section{Conclusion}

 In this paper, we presented a normal form for Boolean relational specifications that characterizes efficient Skolem function synthesis.
 This is a significantly stronger characterization than those used in earlier works. \eqnfs\ is exponentially more succinct than {\DNNF}, {\dDNNF} while enjoying similar composability properties.
 It also strictly subsumes the recently proposed \snf.
 As future work, we plan to improve the compilation algorithm and apply it to challenging benchmarks.
+It would also be interesting to see if similar characterizations or normal forms exist and are efficiently computable for Skolem functions for first order logic~\cite{AC21-arxiv}, i.e., beyond the propositional case that we treated in this work.